2.5. Arts in STEM (STEAM)#

 YouTubeVideo('tVYQRC1-D54')

-Pure tones can be modelled sine waves.
+Pure tones can be modelled using sine waves.
 The amplitude of a sine wave (high high up and down it oscillates) is proportional to the volume of the sound.
-The Frequency of a sine wave is defined as the number of times a wave completes its up and down cycle in one second.
-The higher the frequency of a sound wave, the hiher the pitch.
-Use the function defined in the next cell to check what happens to a sinewave if we change its frequency.
+The frequency of a sine wave is defined as the number of times a wave completes its up and down cycle in one second.
+The higher the frequency of a sound wave, the higher the pitch.
+Use the function defined in the next cell to check what happens to a sine wave if we change its frequency.

 import numpy as np